Updating Apache Kafka® cluster settings

 You can increase the number of broker hosts if the following conditions are met:

 - The cluster uses Apache Kafka® with ZooKeeper.
-You cannot change the number of broker hosts in clusters with Apache Kafka® and the KRaft protocol.
+You cannot change the number of broker hosts in Apache Kafka® clusters that use the KRaft protocol.

-- The cluster contains at least two broker hosts in different availability zones.
+- The cluster includes at least two broker hosts in different availability zones.

-You cannot have fewer broker hosts.
+You cannot reduce the number of broker hosts.
 To comply with cluster high availability conditions, at least three broker hosts are required.

 When changing the broker host class:

-- A single broker host cluster will be unavailable for a few minutes with topic connections terminated.
+- A single-broker cluster will be unavailable for a few minutes with topic connections dropped.

-- In a multiple broker host cluster, hosts will be stopped and updated one at a time.
-Stopped hosts will be unavailable for a few minutes.
+- In a multi-broker cluster, each host will be stopped and updated one by one, remaining unavailable for a few minutes.

-We recommend changing broker host class only when there is no active workload on the cluster.
+We recommend changing broker host class only when your cluster has no active workload.

 To change the class and number of hosts: